damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 GitLab CI then you can perform the upgrade to 8.1 without downtime.
 If your users _are_ using CI you need to stop GitLab before performing the upgrade.

+*Note* If you are upgrading from a GitLab version prior to 8.0 *and* you have CI enabled, you have to upgrade to GitLab 8.0 [first](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).

 To see if your users are using GitLab CI go to `gitlab.example.com/ci/admin/projects` and look if there are any